Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 Filter data for each query:

-1. Select points from dataset that are within 1, 10, 100, 1000, 10000 random ZIP code polygons distributed around the contiguous US
+1. Select points from dataset that are within 1, 10, 100, 1000, or 10,000 random
+   ZIP code polygons distributed around the contiguous US

 ### _Dataset_